ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Magazine: Medium Mag 2

-Trade-offs: This build costs significantly less to craft and loses less value if lost in a raid.
-Performance is noticeably worse than the optimal build—particularly the Stable Stock 2 creates substantial accuracy reduction compared to Stable Stock 3.
-However, the weapon remains functional and competitive for players prioritizing economic efficiency.
+Trade-offs: This build costs much less to craft and loses less value if you die in a raid.
+Performance is noticeably worse than the high-tier build, particularly with Stable Stock 2 creating substantial accuracy reduction compared to Stable Stock 3.
+The weapon still remains functional and competitive for players prioritizing economic efficiency.

 Upgrade Priority

 If choosing where to invest limited resources, prioritize Stable Stock 3 first.
-Testing demonstrates this single attachment creates the largest performance improvement.
+Testing shows this single attachment creates the largest performance improvement.

 Alternative Stealth Build